 They're playing better defense, they're getting more shots, they're more determined than ever, but they still can't score.
 It's almost comical how inept the Buffalo Sabres are in the scoring department.

+Maybe the key to winning games for the Buffalo Sabres is to battle their way to a shootout, where they're undefeated this year.
 The Sabres and Ottawa Senators finished overtime in a 1-1 tie, forcing a shootout where 10 skaters from each team tried their luck until Zemgus Girgensons scored the deciding goal to give the Sabres a 2-1 win.

 Another one of those rare occasions when the Buffalo Sabres are on a winning streak.
 They battled back from down a goal in the third period to beat the Ottawa Senators Friday night at First Niagara Center 4-2.
 After Ottawa scored an early third period goal to take a 2-1 lead, Steve Ott scored for Buffalo to tie it.
 Then Brian Flynn and Jochen Hecht scored back to back goals 12 seconds apart to